 How Long is the court process for an Orange County DUI?

-However, once Orange County DUI case gets going in court.
+However, once the Orange County DUI case gets going in court.
 There are several court appearances.
-The typical timeline for an Orange County is 90 to 120 days once the case gets going.
+The typical timeline for Orange County DUI is 90 to 120 days once the case gets going.
 This includes everything from arraignment, pretrials, motions, and the jury trial.
-What Courthouses

 Can I Drive after being arrested for an Orange County DUI?